yahoo/elide-doc/pages/guide/03-security.md

 Security is applied hierarchically with three goals:

 1. **Granting or denying access.**  When a model or field is accessed, a set of checks are evaluated to determine if the access will be denied (i.e. 403 status code) or permitted.
-Simply, if a user does not have access to a particular collection (anywhere along the request) then the request will be rejected.
+Simply, if a user has explicitly requested access to part of data model they should not see, the request will be rejected.
 1. **Filtering Collections.** If a model has read permissions defined, these checks are evaluated against each model that is a member of the collection.
-Only the models the user has access to are returned in the response.
+Only the models the user has access to (by virtue of being of being able to read at least one of the model's fields) are returned in the response.
 1. **Filtering a model.**  If a user has read access to a model, but only for a subset of a model’s fields, the disallowed fields are simply excluded from the output (rather than denying the request).
-When the user explicitly requests a field-set that contains a restricted field the request is rejected rather than filtered.
+However, when the user explicitly requests a field-set that contains a restricted field, the request is rejected rather than filtered.

 ### Hierarchical Security
 JSON API does not specify how to map a particular dataset into corresponding URL representations.
 Elide accepts all URLs that can be constructed by traversing the data's relationship graph.
 This is beneficial because it alleviates the need for all models to be accessible at the URL root.
-When everything is exposed at the root you need to enumerate all of the valid access patterns for all of your models–which quickly becomes unwieldy.
-By allowing traversal of the object graph you can eliminate invalid access patterns by applying security rules to the relationships to prune the graph.
+When everything is exposed at the root, you need to enumerate all of the valid access patterns for all of your models–which quickly becomes unwieldy.
+Typically, security rules only need to be defined for a subset of models and relationships.

+By allowing traversal of the object graph, you can eliminate invalid access patterns by applying security rules to the relationships to prune the graph.
 Consider a simple data model consisting of articles - each having zero or more comments.
-The request `PATCH /article/1/comments/4` changing the comment _title_ field would cause permissions to evaluated in the following order:
+The request `PATCH
+/article/1/comments/4` changing the comment _title_ field would cause permissions to evaluated in the following order:

 1. Read permission check on the `Article<1>#comments`.
-If there is no permission defined on the collection directly then the Read permission defined on the entity will be used.
-If there is no Read permission defined on the entity then the Read permission defined at a package level will be used.
-If there is no permission at the package level then, by default, access is granted.
 1. Update permission check on `Comment<4>#title`.

 ### Bidirectional Relationships